How is your mom morning routine? Do you sip your coffee peacefully as you read your Bible and focus on connecting with God?

-Using some sort of planner system has been a game changer in my life.
+Using some sort of planner system has been a game-changer in my life.
 I have used a planner system since high school, but over the years my organizational toolbox has become quite full.
 Especially finding a planning system for a busy mom can be a challenge.
 The following are three ways I use planner systems in my daily life.

 Google Keep has been a lifesaver for me.
-I create my check lists for the day and keep everything color coordinated.
+I create my checklists for the day and keep everything color coordinated.
 One thing I like about it is that it’s attached to your email address.
 I have a few different Gmail addresses, so it’s just one more level or organization that helps keep everything separate.
 Not to mention that it’s FREE!

-Don’t completely loose it at the price of Powersheets.
+Don’t completely lose it at the price of Powersheets.
 They are something you will never turn back from again.
 It’s hard to truly describe their value, but they are a yearly and monthly planning tool that keeps you focused on cultivating what matters.
 The questions and details they ask you are fundamental in determining how your year progresses.

 The Happy Planner is my top way to stay organized during the week.
 It is where my creativity meets productivity.
 I cannot say enough good things about adding this to my daily routine.
 Especially during busy seasons, it keeps my head on straight and adds a little beauty to my day.